Skip to content

 Which builder works better with AppHandoff?

 Both work well.
 Lovable's Git-first model connects slightly more directly, but Bolt-generated code imports into a repository just as easily.
-The scanning pipeline is builder-agnostic — it reads your source files, not build artifacts.
+The coordination layer is builder-agnostic — it works from your repository and your agents, not build artifacts.

 Can I switch from Bolt to Lovable later?

 Yes.
 AppHandoff connects to your repository, not to the builder that generated it.
-You can switch generation tools at any point and the scanning continues without interruption.
+You can switch generation tools at any point and the workflow continues without interruption.

 Next step